JcaPetri/Apollo-System-MySql/README.md

 			  ScopeIDn     		-> the Name must be unique for the application Scope, usually a Table.
 			  BusinessUnitIDn 	-> the Name must be unique for the BusinessUnit.
 			  LanguageIDn 		-> the Name must be unique for Language.
 This dictionary has a default language defined.
-			Important: when you create the element/object in this tabel, this element does not exits for the software.
+			Important: when you create the element/object in this table, this element does not exits for the software.
 This table is like a dictionary.
 						Only exist when you create the code in the specific table.
 				Example: the pampa article is created in the dictionary, but it does not exist until it is created in the Articles table.
 			Modification Rules: